 A charging order effectively attaches the debt to an asset of the company, generally land or buildings, but it gives the creditor no rights to sell it.
 It works in a similar way to a mortgage, the idea being that when the asset is sold, your creditor receives their money.

 The asset in question may already be subject to a charge or mortgage, however, in which case the value of the creditor’s return could diminish.
-The court should use its discretion when granting a charging order - if you are up-to-date with your installment plan and your creditor still applies for a charging order, the court may see no reason to issue one.
+The court should use its discretion when granting a charging order - if you are up-to-date with your instalment plan and your creditor still applies for a charging order, the court may see no reason to issue one.

-This is an official written request for payment of the debt.
-You have 21 days to pay in full or come to an arrangement to pay in installments, but a stat demand issued against a company cannot be set aside (challenged).
+A Statutory Demand is an official written request for payment of the debt.
+You have 21 days to pay in full or come to an arrangement to pay in instalments, but a stat demand issued against a company cannot be set aside (challenged).
 Instead, you can apply to stop your creditors from winding up your company.

-If you don’t respond to the stat demand, your creditor is able to petition to wind up the company, which would effectively close down the business and all assets would be liquidated.
+If you don’t respond to the statutory demand, your creditor is able to petition to wind up the company, which would effectively close down the business and all assets would be liquidated.

 A specific format must be used for the statutory demand, detailing why it has been sent, when the payment is due, and the consequences of failing to pay.
 It should also contain the name, address and telephone number of an individual who can be contacted in connection with the debt.